 Long known as a mecca for wellness, yoga and spirituality, Sedona is a great place to go to unwind and connect with yourself and nature—whether or not you stay at one of the many wellness retreats and resorts.
 The numerous spas around town give you plenty of options for relaxing.
 There’s also plenty of (free) options to relax outdoors in nature as well.
 With warm weather year-round, any time of year is perfect for a wellness retreat to Sedona.
 The amazing views and calm, down-to-earth vibes throughout Sedona will be just what you need to reset.

 So where are you off to next?
-Snag a cheap flight to one of these relaxing destinations, or check out a full list of where Americans can travel and what the COVID requirements are to start planning your trip.
+Snag a cheap flight to one of these relaxing destinations and be one your way to some peace and serenity.